-13 New Places To Eat & Drink In Memphis
+13 Places To Eat & Drink In Memphis

-There’s always something new in Memphis.
-Whether you’re looking for a snack, a treat (milkshakes and gourmet iced teas, anyone?), a cocktail, or a full meal, here are 13 new and newish spots around town to try.
+Whether you’re looking for a snack, a treat (milkshakes and gourmet iced teas, anyone?), a cocktail, or a full meal, here are 13 restaurants around Memphis to try.

 1. 117 Prime